tvone/subtitle-translator-electron/README.md

 </p>

 ## How to custom model
-- Find it in the root of the app and change it
+- Find file .env in the root of the app and change it
 - Example : CUSTOM_MY_MODEL=gpt-4-1106-preview
 - gpt-4-1106-preview is model name